firavoyage/blogging/readme.md

 - tell me, and i will forget.
   - show me, and i may remember.
   - involve me, and i will understand.
+  - confucius
+- knowledge isn't free.
+  - you have to pay attention.
+  - richard p. feynman
 - i have a small device in my pocket that provides access to nearly the sum total of human knowledge.
-  - i use it to get into pointless arguments with people i don't know and look at pictures of cats. - (i wish i could claim that as original but it is something i read on the internet. between cats. :-/ )
+  - i use it to get into pointless arguments with people i don't know and look at pictures of cats.
+  - (i wish i could claim that as original but it is something i read on the internet. between cats. :-/ )
 - we now generally consider moment to be a legacy project in maintenance mode.
   - it is not dead,
   - but it is indeed done.